Xetibo/DashNix/docs/src/README.md

 For package lists, please check the individual modules, as the lists can be long.

 - Hyprland: Installs and configures Hyprland with various additional packages
+- Niri: Installs and configures Niri with various additional packages
 - acpid : Enables the acpid daemon
 - base packages : A list of system packages to be installed by default
 - bluetooth : Configures/enables bluetooth and installs tools for bluetooth